wrapperband/Covid-19-RiskOfContraction/README.md

 # Covid-19-RiskOfContraction

 #### Spreadsheets to calculate the risk of catching Covid-19 and how that estimated risk is changing over time, compared to the real risk from estimation of the number infected when one person dies.

-This the only way to estimate the infection rate with Covid-19, without mass testing.
+#### This the only way to estimate the infection rate with Covid-19, without mass testing.

-I'm disabled but have made these initial charts to show people the real risk.
+### The effect of time on your Risk of catching or being a carrier Covid-19

+The Risk in UK on Sunday was,    1 : 500 people you met had covid-19    -   In m less dense populated areas it was  1 : 1500 chance of meeting someone outside of Hotspots

+4 days later, virus contagion is doubling :

+Risk is 1 : 250    and  1 :750

+Every person you meet your personal risk doubles  :

+If you Meet :

+Number of people -  Risk you met an infected person in a Hotspot, Sunday 22nd March 2020   conservative estimate 1 : 500

+26th March 2020 Effect of meeting multiple people on your risk of meeting a Covid-19 infected person. (in a Hotspot)

+1st person you meet     1 : 250
+2 Persons               1 : 125
+3 Persons               1 : 62.5
+4 Persons               1 : 31.25
+5 Persons               1 : 15
+6 Persons               1 : 7.5
+7 Persons               1 : 3.25
+8 Persons               1 : 1.625

+Even if you say, but only 50% transmit it if you meet them - that just means meeting one more person infected to be high probability.

+This means crowded places increase the risk like a doubling time as well increasing the transmissibility (Ro) geographically.

+#### Initial charts to show non experts an exponential chart the real risks of you meeting one person, so the risk goes up each person you meet.
+In an easy to understand chart

 I have done this by calculating the cumulative number of infected cases from the number of dead.
 160 * Dead = Infections over last 20 days before person is tested.

 I then have shown the virus is doubling at greater than the 4 days doubling time I and others were estimating, and shorter than the Govt are working to.